wp-plugins/role-scoper/readme.txt

 == Changelog ==

+= 1.3.40-dev =
+* BugFix : Bad link to Role Groups edit form from group selection checklist when Sitewide Groups enabled on a Multisite Installation

 = 1.3.39 - 16 May 2011 =
 * BugFix : Another one-line change to eliminate a Fatal Error on WP 3.2 Beta